-This isn't meant to be my life story, and I don't know if anyone will find this interesting.
-Basically, this is just a light overview of my professional career.
+This is just a light overview of my professional career without the formal arrangement of a resume.
 If you are interested in contacting me about employment, I recommend grabbing my resume and sending me an email.

 I've been writing software since I was in grade school, around age 12, BASIC for Apple IIe's.
 I wasn't hooked right away, it took a couple years.
 I started doing LOGO for one of my classes, and then did a little more BASIC, and ended up with a Tandy Pocket Computer (a PC-4 and then a PC-8).
 With only around 2K of memory, I quickly taught myself to convert programs that were much larger in the BASIC games books.